joinnextblock/protocol-attn/README.md

 ### Using Block Lists

-1. **Block by Pubkey**: Exclude specific PROMOTION CREATORS you don't wish to see
+1. **Block by Pubkey**: Exclude specific PROMOTION Creators you don't wish to see
    - Block using `["b", "pubkey"]` tags
    - Some clients may offer a simple "block" button